Rangers vs. White Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (8-4) will take to the mound for the Rangers and make his 16th start of the season.
+- Max Scherzer (9-4) will take to the mound for the Rangers and make his 20th start of the season.

-- In 15 starts this season, he's earned a quality start in seven of them.
+- In 19 starts this season, he's earned a quality start in nine of them.

-- Dunning has made 14 starts of five or more innings in 15 chances this season, and averages 4.7 frames when he pitches.
+- Scherzer has pitched five or more innings in eight straight games and will look to extend that streak.

-- He has seven appearances this season with zero earned runs allowed out of his 23 chances this season.
+- In 19 appearances this season, he has finished four without allowing an earned run.

 |Opponent